-6. Individual Behaviour Support Planning
+5. Individual Behaviour Support Planning

-Each pupil has a Behavioural Risk Assessment which is begun before they start at the school to include information from previous school/s and professionals.
-This individual behavioural risk assessment is then finalised after a pupil's induction period to include any new findings and observations.
+Each student has a Behavioural Risk Assessment which is begun before they start at the school to include information from previous school/s and professionals.
+This individual behavioural risk assessment is then finalised after a student's induction period to include any new findings and observations.